axibase/axibase-collector-docs/jobs/examples/pi/export-metrics.md

 ### Verify Metrics in ATSD

 * Log in to ATSD.
 * Click on the **Metrics** tab and filter metrics by name, for example find by prefix `ba:`.
-You must see a list of exported PI tags:
+There is a list of exported PI tags:

 ![](./images/pi-atsd-metrics.png)